avito-tech/avito-android/docs/content/contributing/Logging.md

 ## Logging in Android

-To obtain logger for android create `AndroidLoggerFactory`
+To obtain a logger for Android create `AndroidLoggerFactory`

 ```kotlin
 val loggerFactory: LoggerFactory = AndroidLoggerFactory(args)